PreMiD/PreMiD/apps/docs/troubleshooting/extglossary.md

 **Privacy Overwrite Button**

 - _YouTube Specific_
-- Allows a user to impliment a small eye-shaped button on the media-player that can control privacy-mode without opening the PreMiD extension.
+- Allows a user to implement a small eye-shaped button on the media-player that can control privacy-mode without opening the PreMiD extension.
 - This can be toggled on-and-off.

 **Privacy Overwrite TTL**